ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-how-process-sales-returns-orders.md

 When you post the sales return order, the restock charge is added to the relevant sales entry amount.
 In this way, you can maintain accurate inventory valuation.

-## Zobrazit související školení na webu [Microsoft Learn](/learn/paths/return-items-dynamics-365-business-central/)
+## Viz související školení na webu [Microsoft Learn](/learn/paths/return-items-dynamics-365-business-central/)

 ## Viz také